railsuser2014/openobject-doc-book-en/source/book/3/3_8/company_financial_analysis.rst

 -------------------------

 Open ERP manages its budgets using both General and Analytic Accounts.
-You'll see how to do this here for General Accounts and then in Chapter 9 for Analytical Accounts.
+You'll see how to do this here for General Accounts and then in :ref:`ch-accts` for Analytical Accounts.

 Use the menu :menuselection:`Financial Management --> Configuration --> Budgets --> General Budgets`
 to define a new budget.